How to know when a relationship is toxic

 You should feel comfortable sharing your goals and aspirations with your S.O.
 He or she should be rooting for you the whole way, increasing your self-esteem.
 But if you find that your partner makes you doubt yourself, then that's a red flag.

 Is your partner always criticizing you?
 That's a huge red flag.
 Instead of allowing your S.O. to shut you down, ask them what you're doing well.

 Some men can't deal with a woman's success.
 He might dismiss all of your accomplishments to get a leg up in the relationship.
 At the end of the day, if your boyfriend can't be proud of everything you've done, then you should ditch him.

-4. He asks you to make significant sacrifices
+4. They ask you to make significant sacrifices

 Does your partner ask you to give up what you love doing the most, such as hanging out with friends or going for a jog in the mornings?
 This can be detrimental to your wellbeing.
 Everyone needs breathing room in a relationship.
 Remind your S.O. of how important your friends, routines, and hobbies are to you.

 When your relationship starts to interfere with your happiness, you know it's time to ditch your S.O.
 If your performance at work has gone down, or you haven't been able to pursue any of your hobbies, you need to confront your boyfriend.
 But both your S.O. and you need to be on board with you doing stuff outside of the relationship.
 If he's not up for it, you should end things.